KavyaSreeRJ09/STUDENT_PERFORMANCE_PREDICTION/README.md

 ![image](https://user-images.githubusercontent.com/117114012/214900920-d8be5b4d-9e24-4e62-89c8-d352027d0847.png)

 INFERENCE:

 •	Here we have used three models such as logistic regression, KNN and SVM to check the performance of those models and identify which model performs well with better accuracy.

 •	The models are hyper tuned to increase their accuracy.

-•	From this it is identified that SVM provides greater accuracy compared to all other models
+•	From this it is identified that SVM provides greater accuracy compared to all other models.

-•	In SVM we identified the accuracy of three different kernels such as linear, polynomial and gaussian kernel among the three the linear kernel of SVM provides greater accuracy of 84%
+•	In SVM we identified the accuracy of three different kernels such as linear, polynomial and gaussian kernel among the three the linear kernel of SVM provides greater accuracy of 84%.